 The paved Paul Henry - Thornapple Trail follows the Thornapple River and has been called the most beautiful railtrail in Michigan.
-The area has an established population of the rare Red-headed Woodpecker, as well as all the other six eastern US woodpeckers.
+The area has an established population of the rare Red-headed Woodpecker, as well as all the other five eastern US woodpeckers.
 Trail brochure here.

 To celebrate this, the tenth annual Thornapple Woodpecker Watch might be held April , 2021, with headquarters at the Village Hall (100 E Main St) in Middleville, Michigan.
 It features birding walks of the woodpecker nesting area along the river and the Paul Henry-Thornapple Trail.
 Canoe and kayak touring is also possible, as the woodpeckers nest in trees along the river.
 Click on the News tab for more Festival details.